devowlio/wp-changelog/packages/utils.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+## 1.10.4 (2021-05-17)

+### chore

+* migarte loose mode to compiler assumptions
+* prettify code to new standard
+* revert update of typedoc@0.20.x as it does not support monorepos yet
+* update cypress@7
+* update dependencies for safe major version bumps
+* update immer@9
+* upgrade dependencies to latest minor version

 ## 1.10.3 (2021-05-14)